TIRED OF NETFLIX? LOOKING FOR SOMETHING FUN & EDUCATIONAL TO DO FROM HOME?

-We are pausing our talks for the Summer and will restart in late September.
+We are pausing our talks for the Summer and will restart in the Autumn.
 Thank you to everyone who has joined us.
 It was a pleasure to share our research and connect with our community!
 If you missed any talks and wish to catch up, all our past speakers are listed below and recordings are available (just click the links).

 Everyone is welcome!
 Researchers, parents, friends AND babies!